Labor will introduce Startup Year to potentially create 2,000 new firms and provide a platform for future job growth and economic opportunity.

 Government can stimulate the national focus on entrepreneurship by championing the growth of new firms, especially those created by young Australians.

-These loans will provide students with the option of taking an additional business-focused year working with an accelerators to develop their innovative startup ideas.
+These concessional loans will provide students with the option of taking an additional business-focused year working with an accelerator to develop their innovative startup ideas.

 The Startup Year loans will be delivered through the existing HELP system.